 BBC Radio Wales’ satirical panel show returns to Hay, as Tom Price and guests Jason Byrne, Konnie Huq and Ian Stone offer erudite analysis, interpretation and laughter as they look at the week's biggest news stories from Wales and the World.

 May contain adult language, not suitable for children

 Lively discussion with Jude Rogers and a selection of the best fiction and non-fiction writers at Hay.
 Today she’s joined by journalist and novelist Stephanie Merritt, public health expert Professor Devi Sridhar and writer and broadcaster Lemn Sissay.

 Lively discussion with Jude Rogers and a selection of the best fiction and non-fiction writers at Hay.
-Today she’s joined by the comedian, author and broadcaster, Natalie Haynes and the journalist and writer Oliver Bullough.
+Today she’s joined by the nation’s favourite doctor, the TV presenter and writer, Dr Ranj, the author and broadcaster, Natalie Haynes, and the investigative journalist and writer, Oliver Bullough.